lacquema/Astroide/README.md

 <div id='install_on_server'>

-# Installing on computing server
+# Installation on computing server

 You can import the code from github in the same way as on your personal computer.
 The difference lies in the installation of the software dependencies.